-This is to inform parents and students of the status of Lisbon Grade School as as bestos management plan.
-It has been determined by the Illinois Dept. of Public Health and the Federal EPA that as bestos is a potential health hazard, and precautions should be taken to avoid disturbing any as bestos containing materials.
+This is to inform parents and students of the status of Lisbon Grade School's asbestos management plan.
+It has been determined by the Illinois Dept. of Public Health and the Federal EPA that asbestos is a potential health hazard, and precautions should be taken to avoid disturbing any asbestos containing materials.